 - Tom Sykes (Salford, 2014).
 Jazz for the iPod Generation: Digital Media and Jazz in the UK.
 Dr Sykes is Lecturer in Music at City of Liverpool College, where he leads the BA Popular Music degree.
 He is also a violinist and piano player.

 - Everette Ndlovu (Salford, 2014).
 The Role of Diasporean Media in Facilitating Citizen Journalism and Political Awareness in Zimbabwe.
 Dr Ndlovu currently teaches media theory and production in several Manchester Further and Higher Education institutions.

 - Mary Oliver (Salford, 2013).
 The Digital Performer: Performance, Technology, and New Performance Paradigms (PhD by Published Work: portfolio of live performances as performer + critical thesis.
 Staff candidate).
 Dr Oliver was Reader in Performance at Salford, and took up a new Chair as Head of Media at Manchester Metropolitan University shortly after her PhD viva.
-Now she is Dean of Media and Performance at the Arts University in Bournemouth.
+Now Professor Oliver is Dean of Media and Performance at the Arts University in Bournemouth.

 - Ira Yusof (Salford, 2013).
 The English Premier League in Malaysia: The Symbiotic Relationship Between the Media Industry and Football Fandom.
 Dr Yusof is a lecturer in media at Universiti Teknologi MARA, Malaysia